11 players whose reputations were ruined after moving to England

 He wasn't the first person to fall out with George Graham or Glenn Hoddle, but Rebrov's failure to see eye-to-eye with successive Tottenham managers scuppered his chances of a successful career in N17.

 A distinctly modest return of 10 goals in 60 league matches (and an underwhelming loan spell with Fenerbahce) was positively prolific compared with his two-goal haul in 27 games for West Ham.
-Little wonder the diminutive Ukrainian couldn't wait to hot-foot it back to Dynamo Kyiv in 2005, the club he's successfully managed since 2014.
+Little wonder the diminutive Ukrainian couldn't wait to hot-foot it back to Dynamo Kyiv in 2005.

 2. Kleberson (Manchester United)